SaminRK/saminrk.github.io/index.md

 ## About Me

-I am working as a lecturer at the Institue of Information and Communication Technology (IICT) at Bangladesh University of Engineering and Technology (BUET).
-I am also pursuing my Master's degree from the Department of Computer Science and Education at BUET.
+I am working as a lecturer at the [Institute of Information and Communication Technology (IICT)](https://iict.buet.ac.bd/) at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/).
+I am also pursuing my Master's degree from the Department of Computer Science and Engineering at BUET.

 ## Research Interests